RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 Sliding Window Attention (SWA) is another sparse attention method introduced in [Longformer](https://arxiv.org/abs/2004.05150).
 Instead of having a query token attend to all prior key tokens, it attends only to $$w$$ (window length) prior tokens.
 This reduces attention complexity from $$N^2$$ to $$Nw$$.
 However, effective performance requires a substantial window length.
 For example, Mistral uses a window length of half the context length.
 This is implemented through an attention mask during training.
 During inference, the KV cache (explained later) size can be reduced from $$N$$ to $$w$$.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/swa.png" caption="" alt="SWA" source="https://arxiv.org/abs/2310.06825" width=600 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/swa.png" caption="" alt="SWA" source="https://arxiv.org/abs/2310.06825" width=600 class="image-fluid mx-auto d-block" %}

 SWA resembles convolution in that tokens attend only to nearby tokens.
 Longformer employs smaller window sizes in earlier transformer blocks and larger ones in later blocks.
 This enables both local and global information flow, allowing learning at different scales—similar to CNN architecture.